 As of March 2013, Windows XP was still powering 38% of PCs and laptops worldwide.

-Released in October 2001, Windows XP is being phased out by Microsoft in April 2014 when extended support for the operating system ends.
-By the time it retires, venerable operating system will have enjoyed an amazingly long run – over 13 years – which is a veritable age in software terms.
+Released in October 2001, Windows XP was phased out by Microsoft in April 2014 when extended support for the operating system ended.
+By the time it retires, the operating system will have enjoyed an amazingly long run – over 13 years – which is a venerable age in software terms.

 After April 8, 2014, Microsoft will release no new security updates.
 This means that any new vulnerabilities discovered in Windows XP after its “end of life” will not be addressed by new security updates from Microsoft.

 So anyone continuing to use Windows XP on computers connected to the internet will be increasingly exposed to risk of hacking, viruses and malware.

 Antivirus Software Compatibility ending for Windows XP after April 2014